helio-fm/helio-sequencer/Docs/getting-microtonal.md

 ### Limitations

-The built-in temperaments [list](configs.md#temperaments) includes 12-edo, 19-edo, 22-edo, 26-edo and 31-edo.
+The built-in temperaments [list](configs.md#temperaments) includes 12-edo, 19-edo, 22-edo, 26-edo, and 31-edo.

-The built-in scales [list](configs.md#scales) only includes 7-tone scales for each of those temperaments, because there are several pieces of the app which still assume working with diatonic scales, e.g. the chord tool or the arpeggiator tool.
-With that limitation, using these tools with any built-in temperament or scale would make some sense.
+The built-in scales [list](configs.md#scales) only includes 7-tone scales for each of those temperaments because several parts of the app, such as the chord tool and the arpeggiator tool, still assume working with diatonic scales.
+Given that limitation, using these tools with any built-in temperament or scale makes sense.

 ### Adding a custom temperament